WELCOME STAFF AND READERS OF THE NORTH

 Those words are more important than most people

-science and scientists, one has to know that science loves mysteries
+of science and scientists, one has to know that science loves

-way scientists love mysteries.
+the way scientists love mysteries.
 Some people love mysteries,

 but they don't realize that real scientists love mysteries,

 too.
-And some sciences that are called "science" don't love mysteries at
+And some sciences that are called "science" don't love

-mathematician because his passions were evenly balanced and
+a mathematician because his passions were evenly balanced and

 complications.
 Years later I began to study the social and